Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the

 Best Things to Do in Zagora Greece

-Get your Zagora interactive map here to see the locations of the sites mentioned in this post.
+Get your Zagora interactive map here to visit the locations of the sites mentioned in this post.

 Stay in a Traditional Zagora Greece Mansion

 Zagora is built at a height of 500 meters on one of the slopes of Pelion mountain and most of the houses are centuries-old made mostly with wood and stone.

 Visit the Beautiful Churches of Zagora

 At the main Square of Zagora with centuries-old plane trees, you will find the Agios Georgios Church, built in 1765, with a very impressive wood-carved iconostasis (1774).